Ray-Optics Simulations of Outdoor-to-Indoor Multipath Channels at 4 and 14 GHz: Abstract

 \section{Abstract}

-Radio wave propagation simulations based on the ray-optical approximation have been widely adopted in coverage analysis for a range of situations, including the outdoor-to-indoor (O2I) scenario.
-In this work we present O2I ray-tracer simulations utilizing a complete building floor plan in the form of a point cloud.
-The ray-tracing simulation results are compared to measured channels at $4$ and $14$~GHz in terms of large scale parameters, namely path loss, delay spread and angular spread.
-In this work we address the importance of 1) interior walls and propagation paths originating therein, and 2) site-specific knowledge of window structure in accurately reproducing the O2I channel, particularly the presence of a thin insulating metal film on the windows.
-The best agreement between measurements and simulations was observed for the most detailed simulation.
-For both frequencies a mean error of less than $1.5$~dB is reached for path loss, and a relative error of less than $10$\% for delay and angular spreads.
-Not including the metal film in simulations increases error of estimated building entry loss considerably, whereas absence of interior walls is detrimental to reproduction of large scale parameters.
+Radio wave propagation simulations based on the ray-optical approximation have been widely adopted in coverage analysis for a range of situations, including the outdoor-to-indoor scenario.
+This work presents O2I ray-tracing simulations utilizing a complete office building floor plan in the form of a laser-scanned point cloud.
+The simulated radio channels are compared to their measured counterparts at $4$ and $14$~GHz in terms of path loss and delay and angular spreads.
+Validation of channel simulations for the O2I case is rare, and so far non-existent for above-$6$~GHz bands.
+This work reveals the importance of a floor plan model in accurately simulating the channel; it is confirmed that path loss can be replicated with a simple interior path loss model in place of a detailed building interior model, but neglecting to model the interior results in high delay and angular spread errors.
+By modeling the interior, the ray-tracing simulations achieve relative mean error of under $10\%$ for delay and angular spreads.
+Finally, effects of multi-layer insulating window on propagation simulations are reported.
+Noticeable variation of the penetration loss on a small change of the incident angle of a propagation path causes large changes in estimated coverage.